arnold1990-cell/Oasis-Infobyte/README.md

 Digital Library Management System

-A Digital Library Management System built with Spring Boot that automates library operations.
+A  Digital Library Management System built with Spring Boot as part of an Oasis Inforbyte internship task 3. that automates library operations.
 The system provides a full set of features to manage books efficiently, including:

 Add Books – Easily add new books to the library collection.